Benefits of Yoga for Kids

 No matter how you’re thinking of offering yoga to your students, we’ll offer a free demo class so you can observe the program and how your kids respond to it before you dive in.

 To learn more about Imagination Yoga, visit imaginationyoga.com.
-If you’re ready to discuss a yoga program for your school or daycare, click the link below to fill out our brief contact form.
+If you’re ready to discuss a yoga program for your school or daycare, fill out our brief contact form using the link at the top of the page.